 I’ve been talking about going to Machu Picchu for years and finally pulled the trigger on planning this trip.
-The plan is to start in Cusco, hike the Inca Trail, and stop over in Lima before heading back to Boston.
+The plan is to start in Cusco, hike the Inca Trail, and stopover in Lima before heading back to Boston.
 It’s tough fitting everything into just over a week but I’m pretty excited about how this itinerary turned out.
 Here’s how I booked our upcoming trip to Peru on points and miles.
+Per usual, this trip to Peru was mostly possible thanks to credit card churning.

 Our Peru Itinerary